 High Risk Mortgage Protections

 Many states have special protections in place for borrowers with high risk mortgages, those with very high interest rates or that require a big balloon payment.
 In Alaska, all homeowners have the same protections.
 There are no additional protections for those with high risk loans in Alaska.

 Additional State Laws

 The maximum interest rate allowed by law is 10.5%.
-When there is no contract, Alaska limits interest rates to 10.5 percent (or 5 percent more than legal rate for an express contract agreement).
+When there is no contract, Alaska limits interest rates to 10.5 percent (or 5 percent more than the legal rate for an express contract agreement).
 Any contract with a principal amount greater than $25,000 is exempt from these limits.

 Alaska is a homestead state.
 Unlike most states, Alaska does not impose an acreage limit for homestead exemptions.
 The state allows homestead exemptions of up to $72,900, but does not allow married couples to double that amount.
 Alaska's homestead exemption applies to one's primary residence (not a vacation home or second property).
 There are no extra steps that need to be taken in order to claim this exemption, since it is applied automatically during a bankruptcy proceeding.

 While Alaska law generally limits debtors to the state exemption, federal courts have ruled that Alaskans may use the federal exemption instead if they choose.